Saltillo: Early Mexico

+In 1824, Saltillo was made the capital of the state of Coahuila y Tejas, substituting Santiago de la Monclova as such.
+Three years later, Mexican Constituting Congress sanctioned that the city's name be changed to Leona Vicario, after one of the few female figures of the Mexican War of Independence.
+However, in 1831, a new State Congress decree merged Leona Vicario with the contiguous town of San Esteban (renamed Villalongín) and the name was changed back to Saltillo.

-In 1824, Saltillo was made the capital of the state of Coahuila y Tejas which included most of the territory of the current U.S. state of Texas until it was lost in the 1836 Texas Revolution.
-The Republic of Texas continued to have border disputes with Mexico's Centralist Republic, which continued to object to its independence; peace was further disturbed by Comanche and Apache raiding, private vendettas, and separatist movements.
-The 23 October 1840 Battle of Saltillo occurred when 110 Texians and Tejanos crossed the Rio Grande to attack the city's government in support of an attempt to create a separate Republic of the Rio Grande between Texas and Mexico.
+For nearly a decade, Saltillo held the administrative seat of a territory which included Coahuila alongside most of the territory of the current U.S. state of Texas until it was lost in the 1836 in the Texas Revolution.
+The Republic of Texas continued to have border disputes with Mexico's Centralist Republic, which continued to object to its independence.
+Peace was further disturbed by Comanche and Apache raiding, private vendettas, and separatist movements.
+On October 23, 1840, the Battle of Saltillo took place when 110 Texians and Tejanos crossed the Rio Grande to attack the city's government in support of an attempt to create a separate Republic of the Rio Grande between Texas and Mexico.

 In 1845, Texas was annexed by the United States and its disputes with Mexico, aggravated by the Polk Administration, soon expanded into the Mexican–American War.
 The first phase of the war ended in September 1846 with Gen. Zachary Taylor's hard-won siege and occupation of Monterrey in Nuevo León.
 The War Department ordered him to remain there, but Taylor violated the armistice and went with Gen. William Worth and 1200 men to occupy Saltillo on 16 November to protect the approaches to his main army in Monterrey.
 Antonio López de Santa Anna had been allowed through the blockade of Veracruz to bring the war to a swift conclusion but had instead rallied the Mexican army and moved north.
-Gen. John E. Wool was sent to nearby Agua Nueva on 21 December and the indecisive Battle of Buena Vista occurred 12 mi from Saltillo on 22 and 23 February 1847, after which López de Santa Anna's army was forced to move south to protect San Luis Potosí and counter a seaborne invasion by Gen. Winfield Scott.
+Gen. John E. Wool was sent to nearby Agua Nueva on December 21 and the indecisive Battle of Buena Vista occurred 12 mi from Saltillo between February 22 and 23,1847, after which López de Santa Anna's army was forced to move south to protect San Luis Potosí and counter a seaborne invasion by Gen. Winfield Scott.

 Porfiriato and Mexican Revolution

 Modernity reached Coahuila with the arrival of the railroad in 1880, during the Porfiriato.
 In 1890, telegraph, telephone, and street lighting networks were created in addition to the construction of cultural buildings, including theaters and plazas, and buildings of a social nature such as hospices, civil hospitals, and sanitary structures consisting of drinking water and drainage systems.

-During the 1910–1920 Mexican Revolution, Saltillo was taken in separate events by the forces of Victoriano Huerta, Francisco Villa, and then by those of Venustiano Carranza.
+During the 1910–1920 Mexican Revolution, Saltillo was occupied in separate events by the forces of Victoriano Huerta, Francisco Villa, and then by those of Venustiano Carranza.
 Hundreds of peasants were forced to join these various groups.
 As a result, many fled to Texas, including aristocratic families.